Donella lanceolata

 Donella lanceolata is a plant species in the family Sapotaceae.
 It is a tree growing up to 30 m tall, with a trunk diameter of up to 40 cm.
 The bark is grey to dark brown.
 Inflorescences bear up to 45 flowers.
 The fruit are brownish to purplish black, ripening yellow, round, up to 4 cm in diameter.
 Its habitat is lowland forests from sea level to 700 m altitude.
-Its natural range is Madagascar, India, Sri Lanka, Thailand, Cambodia, Laos, Vietnam, Malaysia, Brunei, Indonesia, the Philippines, Papua New Guinea, the Solomon Islands and Queensland.
+Its natural range is Madagascar, India, Sri Lanka, Thailand, Cambodia, Laos, Vietnam, Malaysia, Brunei, Indonesia, the Philippines, Papua New Guinea, the Solomon Islands and Queensland, Australia.

 Conservation

 This species is listed by the International Union for Conservation of Nature (IUCN)) as least concern, citing its wide distribution across a number of countries, its large population and its occurrence in protected areas as the basis for the assessment.

 In Australia, the Queensland Department of Environment and Science (DES) has assessed it as near threatened.
 Although there is no explanation provided by DES, the species only occurs in a few scattered locations in Queensland, which may account for the status.